 Poor quality voice line

 From the moment we started using the new phone line the sound quality was very quiet and customers often complained that they couldn’t hear our staff very well.
 We were told by Openreach engineers that this was because of an old telephone line going through the bridge of a major A road next to our property.
 This was scheduled to be replaced but, again, it was still faulty at the time of writing.
+As a temporary solution I bought a 4G router and set up my business to use 4G as a Business Internet Solution (not cheap but more reliable/faster).

 A Moving Manager without the power or knowledge to do his job